 It’s not a bad idea to think about how a medication works before giving it to your dog.
 In the case of Pepto Bismol, you’re looking at a medication that largely works through an ingredient called bismuth subsalicylate, a substance that helps to give Pepto both antibacterial and anti-inflammatory abilities.
 It also works as an antacid, which can be quite helpful for many dogs.

 What’s odd, though, is that we don’t really know why Pepto Bismol works.
 It might be because the medication stimulates the intestines to absorb fluids, that it absorbs toxins on its own, or that it reduces the acidity of the food in the stomach.
 All that we really know is that the product works.

 The Xylitol Question

 One of the biggest rumors floating around the internet is that Pepto Bismol is now unsafe for dogs because the company that makes the medications has changed the formula to include an ingredient called Xylitol.
 Xylitol is notoriously toxic for dogs, though it has little impact on humans.
 As such, the inclusion of this ingredient could automatically disqualify Pepto from being given to dogs.

 The great news, though, is that this rumor was proven to be unfounded.
 There is no Xylitol in the product, so dog owners can feel free to give their dogs Pepto Bismol when doing so would be appropriate.

 1. What can I give my dog for an upset stomach?

 The best thing to do when your dog is simply nauseous is to make sure that he or she has plenty of water and that you give him or her relatively simple food.
-Boiled chicken (without bones) and white rice is usually a very good combination here, but simply making sure that your dog isn’t losing too much fluid when he or she is feeling sick is a remarkably good way to help him or her to feel better.
+Boiling chicken for your dog (without bones) along with white rice is usually a very good combination here, but simply making sure that your dog isn’t losing too much fluid when he or she is feeling sick is a remarkably good way to help him or her to feel better.

 2. What does Pepto Bismol do for dogs?